killitofx/Blockzilla/CONTRIBUTING.md

 :bulb: **Still seeing some unblocked ads while using Blockzilla?** This is because in some cases I can't have access to certain websites to create ad blocking filters due to those websites having regional/country specific restrictions or require a login account (webmail, social media, etc.).

- :bulb: If that is so, you can easily hide any unblocked ads that you see by using the ["Element Hiding Helper for Adblock Plus".](https://addons.mozilla.org/en-US/firefox/addon/elemhidehelper/)
+ :bulb: Hide unblocked ads yourself by using the ["Element Hiding Helper for Adblock Plus".](https://addons.mozilla.org/en-US/firefox/addon/elemhidehelper/)

 ###### Recommended Links: